Embed This Data

-Burma’s economic freedom score is 46.5, making its economy the 162nd freest in the 2014 Index.
-Its score is 7.3 points better than last year due to positive changes in investment freedom, business freedom, and labor freedom.
-Burma is ranked 36th out of 42 countries in the Asia–Pacific region, and its overall score is much lower than the regional average.
+Burma’s economic freedom score is 46.9, making its economy the 161st freest in the 2015 Index.
+Its score is 0.4 point better than last year due to improvements in five of the 10 economic freedoms, including freedom from corruption, labor freedom, and monetary freedom, that outweigh a substantial decline in the control of government spending.
+Burma is ranked 38th out of 42 countries in the Asia–Pacific region, and its overall score is much lower than the regional average.

-Burma has been a military dictatorship since 1962.
-Since 2010, it has pursued limited political and economic reform, including releases of political prisoners, relaxation of media censorship, limited labor protections, and exchange rate reform.
-National League for Democracy leader and Nobel Peace Prize winner Aung San Suu Kyi was released from jail in November 2010 and won a seat in parliament in 2012.
-The United States and the European Union have responded by lifting or relaxing sanctions, but recent outbreaks of violence against ethnic minorities have led many to urge caution before fully embracing the government.
-Burma is richly endowed with natural resources, but government intervention in the economy has made it one of the world’s poorest countries.
+Burma has been a military dictatorship since 1962 but since 2010 has pursued limited political and economic reform, including releases of political prisoners, relaxation of media censorship, and exchange rate reform.
+Sectarian violence and continued persecution of Muslim and Christian minorities remain problems.
+National League for Democracy leader and Nobel laureate Aung San Suu Kyi was released from jail in November 2010 and won a seat in parliament in 2012.
+The United States and the European Union eased some sanctions in response to Burma’s limited changes, but state-sponsored repression has led many to urge caution before lifting all sanctions.
+Heavy government intervention in the economy has made Burma one of the world’s poorest countries.

 Burma’s emerging but deeply flawed democratic reform process will likely lose momentum in the run-up to the 2015 elections.
 Corruption is endemic.
 Due to a complex and capricious regulatory/legal environment and extremely low government salaries, rent-seeking is ubiquitous.
 Rule of law and protection of property rights are weak.
 Judicial decisions are often influenced by government interference, personal relationships, or bribes.